The Christmas Invasion: Casting

-David Tennant debuted as the Tenth Doctor in this episode.

 This special was the first full episode to star David Tennant as the Tenth Doctor; he appeared only briefly at the end of "The Parting of the Ways" for the regeneration sequence.
 His costume was chosen just before filming began, one more casual and lighter, contrasted with Converse shoes and a long coat with a lot of fingers, because Tennant likes to play about with his costume in what he terms "pocket acting".
 Penelope Wilton returned as Harriet Jones, as a means to add continuity between the two Doctors.
 A fan of her character, Wilton begged that Jones not be brought down at the end of the episode but the script remained unchanged.

 Noel Clarke and Camille Coduri also returned as Mickey Smith and Jackie Tyler respectively.
 They were both set to appear in many episodes in the second series, so as soon as the success of the first series seemed assured, their contracts for the second series were drawn up.
 It was also confirmed at the BAFTA preview of the series one finale that Billie Piper would return for the Christmas Special and all 13 episodes of the second series.